TYPO3-Documentation/t3SphinxThemeRtdDemoDocs/Documentation/Directives/raw.rst

 represents a security hole.
 So this might suggest that it's useless to keep example showing the raw directive.
 However, this is not quite true.

-We'll keep examples for the raw directive here because it is and easy check that of whether the directive is disabled - for public rendering on the server.
+We'll keep examples for the raw directive here because it is an easy check to verify that the directive is really turn off.
-In that case the raw directives should fail, which means no output but a warning.

-For local use we will have an option in the :file:`jobfile.json` file that enables the raw directive so that the following examples make sense.
+Secondly there'll be an option for the jobfile.json to enable the raw directive in case of local renderings.